-Student with EB status box cannot be marked “Yes" as a determinant factor for student's suspected disability.
-Students with EB status box should be marked “Yes" in Consideration for Special Factors section of an IEP document.
+Student with EL status box cannot be marked “Yes" as a determinant factor for student's suspected disability.
+Students with EL status box should be marked “Yes" in Consideration for Special Factors section of an IEP document.

 - School districts must not identify or determine that EL students are students with disabilities because of their limited English language proficiency.

 Check the yes/no boxes to indicate if the team has determined that the reason (determinant factor) that the student is experiencing difficulty in school is the result of (a) lack of scientifically-based instructional practices and programs that contain the essential components of reading instruction, (b) lack of instruction in math, or (c) limited English proficiency.
 Attach evidence to support the team’s decision whether the box was marked “yes” or “no”.
 The following are examples of evidence that could be used to support the team’s decision.

 (c) Limited English proficiency Examples of Evidence – Lack of or limited access to Limited English proficiency programs in academic settings.

 If the student is not succeeding due to any one of the three reasons listed above, the student is not eligible for services under IDEA and the team must complete steps 1 and 4.

 Use boxes to indicate which, if any, special factors apply to the student and must be addressed in the IEP.
 If any box is checked “Yes,” the team must document in the “Supplementary Aids, Accommodations, and Modifications” sections and/or the Linguistic and Cultural Accommodations Section below.